 I want to believe that some where down the road in life, this Mom will find herself reflecting back on moments they spent together, captured like pictures in the scrapbook of her cherished memories.
 Maybe when she watches proudly as her daughter graduates or as her Daddy walks her down the aisle on her wedding day.
 She will laugh again.
 Her heart will beat a little faster.
 Her smile will tell the world they love each other.
 But only they... will share that precious moment, when they ran through the rain believing that God would get them through.

 Yes, I ran.
 I got wet.
 I too needed washing.
 Circumstances or people can take away your material possessions, they can take away your money, and they may even take away your health.
 But no one can ever take away your precious memories.
 So, don't forget to make time and take the opportunities to make memories every day!

-Givingup too soon
+Givingup too soon(By: Unknown)

 A man meets a guru in the road.
 The man asks the guru, "Which way is success?"
 The berobed, bearded sage speaks not, but points to a place off in the distance.

 The man, thrilled by the prospect of quick and easy success, rushes off in the appropriate direction.
 Suddenly, there comes a loud "SPLAT."
 Eventually, the man limps back, tattered and stunned, assuming he must have misinterpreted the message.
 He repeats his question to the guru, who again points silently in the same direction.

 The man obediently walks off once more.
 This time the splat is deafening, and when the man crawls back, he is bloody, broken, tattered, and irate.
 "I asked you which way is success," he screams at the guru.
 "I followed the direction you indicated.
 And all I got was splatted!
 No more of this pointing!
 Talk!"